 - CNSC Amends SRC's Non-Power Reactor Operating Licence - Read

 - SLOWPOKE-2 Research Reactor Successfully Transitioned into a Safe State - Read

-SLOWPOKE-2 is a miniature nuclear research reactor housed at SRC Environmental Analytical Laboratories.
-It is used as an analytical tool for doing neutron activation analysis (NAA) to determine uranium and other elemental concentrations in a wide variety of sample types for various industries.
+SLOWPOKE-2 was a nuclear research reactor housed at SRC Environmental Analytical Laboratories.
+It was used as an analytical tool for doing neutron activation analysis to determine uranium and other elemental concentrations in a wide variety of sample types for various industries.